103P/Hartley: 2023 Earth approach

+On 26 September 2023 the comet passed 57268126±144 km from Earth.
+It came to perihelion on 12 October 2023 and brightened to about magnitude 8.

 Despite its current close passage by Earth's orbit, the comet is not yet a known source of meteor showers.
 However, that could change.
 Dust trails from the recent returns of 103P/Hartley 2 move in and out of Earth's orbit, and the 1979-dust trail is expected to hit in 2062 and 2068.

 Characteristics

 Observation by the Spitzer Space Telescope in August 2008 showed the comet nucleus to have a radius of 0.57 ± 0.08 km and a low albedo of 0.028.
 The mass of the comet is estimated to be about 300 Mt.
 Barring a catastrophic breakup or major splitting event, the comet should be able to survive up to another 100 apparitions (~700 years) at its current rate of mass loss.

 Radar observations by the Arecibo Observatory during the comet's 2010 apparition revealed that the nucleus is highly elongated and rotates over an 18-hour period.
 The project manager of the EPOXI mission described its shape as "a cross between a bowling pin and a pickle".

 In 2011 Herschel Space Observatory detected the signature of vaporized water in the comet's coma.
 Hartley 2 contains half as much heavy water as other comets analyzed before, with the same ratio between heavy water and regular water as found in Earth's oceans.

 For many years, it was known that few comets produced more water vapor than it should by the redirection of nucleus of water ice.
 The flyby of Hartley 2 showed that many of the icy grains in the coma are driven out by the outgassing of carbon dioxide.
 It is believed that this is the source of much of the water coming from the comet.

 Observations of Hartley 2 showed the importance of carbon-monoxide ice to carbon-dioxide ice in comets.
 After a reexamination, it was found that the abundances of carbon-monoxide ice and carbon dioxide ice show that short-period comets formed under warmer conditions, than the longer period comets.
 This shows that the short-period comets formed closer to the Sun, than the long-term comets.
 This discovery goes well with the measurements of Heavy Water in Hartley 2.